Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

-We emphasize that we still have yet to define what we mean by ``polygon'', but it is clear from Figure \ref{fig:ArbitraryPolygon} that we are building up to a definition that is not restricted to what we might want to call convex, or even connected polygons.\\ Many different lists correspond to what we will want to call the same polygon, as for example the cyclic permutation of any list defines equivalent instructions.
-However, the situation is more subtle than that, as for example the lists $l'=(321342425)$ and $l''=(3425321)$ also define the same polygon as depicted in Figure \ref{fig:ArbitraryPolygon}.
-In order to introduce an equivalence of lists it is most useful to use the $[\cdot(\cdot)\cdot]$ notation and introduce some more formal machinery.\\ We can place (and implicitly already have placed in, e.g., (\ref{eq:Triangle1}) and (\ref{eq:Triangle2})) an additive structure on the formal objects $[i(j)k]$ in a natural way: $-[k(j)i]\equiv [i(j)k]$ and $[i(j)k]+[k(j)l]\equiv[i(j)l]$.
-These definitions denote respectively the oriented nature of each edge (that edges with starting and ending vertices swapped are viewed as negatives of each other) and the fact that walking from point $A$ to point $B$ then from point $B$ to point $C$ (all along the same edge) is equivalent to walking from point $A$ to point $C$.
-In our notation this simply means that $(\{i,j\} \rightarrow \{j,k\})+(\{j,k\}\rightarrow \{j,l\})=\{i,j\}\rightarrow \{j,l\}$.
+We can place (and implicitly already have placed in, e.g., (\ref{eq:Triangle1}) and (\ref{eq:Triangle2})) an additive structure on the formal objects $[i(j)k]$ in a natural way: $-[k(j)i]\equiv [i(j)k]$ and $[i(j)k]+[k(j)l]\equiv[i(j)l]$.
+These definitions denote respectively the oriented nature of each edge and the fact that walking from point $A$ to point $B$ then from point $B$ to point $C$ (all along the same edge) is equivalent to walking from point $A$ to point $C$.
 An \textbf{edge set} $E$ is any formal sum of $[i(j)k]$ objects (called \textbf{oriented edges}), and if we define the boundary operator $\partial [i(j)k]\equiv \{j,k\}-\{i,j\}$, then we see that ``the boundary of the boundary'' of the ``polygon'' defined by $E$ vanishes if and only if $\partial E=0$.\\ Given a cyclic list $l=(i_1, ..., i_n)$, we define the \textbf{edge set derived from $l$}, $E(l)$, as

 where the sum on $j$ is cyclic in the sense that $i_{(n+1)}=i_1$.
 Thus, for $l=(1,2,3)$, which determines the triangle on the left in Figure \ref{fig:DoubleTriangle}, we have

 as expected from (\ref{eq:Triangle1}), and for $l=(3213425)$ defining the polygon in Figure \ref{fig:ArbitraryPolygon}, we have